tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 The meta is pretty sloppy - some markdown that is being hand parsed with henious lefts and rights.
 You'll probably need to screw with it.
 What can I tell you, I needed *normals* to edit that stuff.

 Docs on how to modify this project for your data coming soon.
+For shapefile to topojson I'm using `topojson -o npa.json -s 7e-11  --id-property=+id  npa.shp`

 How to set up:
 + Install nodejs